JethroAlba/Coursera-Data-Science-Spec/03-getting-and-cleaning-data/course-project/CodeBook.md

 The frequency domain signal was obtained by applying a Fast Fourier Transform (FFT) to some of the time domain signals producing the following variables:

-`frequencyDomainBodyAccelerometer-Mean-X`
-`frequencyDomainBodyAccelerometer-Mean-Y`
-`frequencyDomainBodyAccelerometer-Mean-Z`
-`frequencyDomainBodyAccelerometer-StandardDeviation-X`
-`frequencyDomainBodyAccelerometer-StandardDeviation-Y`
-`frequencyDomainBodyAccelerometer-StandardDeviation-Z`
-`frequencyDomainBodyAccelerometerJerk-Mean-X`
-`frequencyDomainBodyAccelerometerJerk-Mean-Y`
-`frequencyDomainBodyAccelerometerJerk-Mean-Z`
-`frequencyDomainBodyAccelerometerJerk-StandardDeviation-X`
-`frequencyDomainBodyAccelerometerJerk-StandardDeviation-Y`
-`frequencyDomainBodyAccelerometerJerk-StandardDeviation-Z`
-`frequencyDomainBodyGyroscope-Mean-X`
-`frequencyDomainBodyGyroscope-Mean-Y`
-`frequencyDomainBodyGyroscope-Mean-Z`
-`frequencyDomainBodyGyroscope-StandardDeviation-X`
-`frequencyDomainBodyGyroscope-StandardDeviation-Y`
-`frequencyDomainBodyGyroscope-StandardDeviation-Z`
-`frequencyDomainBodyAccelerometerMagnitude-Mean`
-`frequencyDomainBodyAccelerometerMagnitude-StandardDeviation`
-`frequencyDomainBodyAccelerometerJerkMagnitude-Mean`
-`frequencyDomainBodyAccelerometerJerkMagnitude-StandardDeviation`
-`frequencyDomainBodyGyroscopeMagnitude-Mean`
-`frequencyDomainBodyGyroscopeMagnitude-StandardDeviation`
-`frequencyDomainBodyGyroscopeJerkMagnitude-Mean`
-`frequencyDomainBodyGyroscopeJerkMagnitude-StandardDeviation`
+* Average frequency domain body acceleration in X, Y and Z directions:
+- `frequencyDomainBodyAccelerometer-Mean-X`
+- `frequencyDomainBodyAccelerometer-Mean-Y`
+- `frequencyDomainBodyAccelerometer-Mean-Z`

+* Standard deviation of frequency domain body acceleration in X, Y, and Z directions:
+- `frequencyDomainBodyAccelerometer-StandardDeviation-X`
+- `frequencyDomainBodyAccelerometer-StandardDeviation-Y`
+- `frequencyDomainBodyAccelerometer-StandardDeviation-Z`

+* Average frequency domain of body acceleration jerk in X, Y and Z directions:
+- `frequencyDomainBodyAccelerometerJerk-Mean-X`
+- `frequencyDomainBodyAccelerometerJerk-Mean-Y`
+- `frequencyDomainBodyAccelerometerJerk-Mean-Z`

+* Standard deviation of frequency domain body acceleration jerk in X, Y, and Z directions:
+- `frequencyDomainBodyAccelerometerJerk-StandardDeviation-X`
+- `frequencyDomainBodyAccelerometerJerk-StandardDeviation-Y`
+- `frequencyDomainBodyAccelerometerJerk-StandardDeviation-Z`

+* Average frequency domain of body gyroscope in X, Y and Z directions:
+- `frequencyDomainBodyGyroscope-Mean-X`
+- `frequencyDomainBodyGyroscope-Mean-Y`
+- `frequencyDomainBodyGyroscope-Mean-Z`

+* Standard deviation of frequency domain body gyroscope in X, Y, and Z directions:
+- `frequencyDomainBodyGyroscope-StandardDeviation-X`
+- `frequencyDomainBodyGyroscope-StandardDeviation-Y`
+- `frequencyDomainBodyGyroscope-StandardDeviation-Z`

+* Average frequency domain of body acceleration magnitude and jerk magnitude
+- `frequencyDomainBodyAccelerometerMagnitude-Mean`
+- `frequencyDomainBodyAccelerometerJerkMagnitude-Mean`

+* Standard deviation of frequency domain of body acceleration magnitude and jerk magnitude
+- `frequencyDomainBodyAccelerometerMagnitude-StandardDeviation`
+- `frequencyDomainBodyAccelerometerJerkMagnitude-StandardDeviation`

+* Average frequency domain of body gyroscope magnitude and jerk magnitude
+- `frequencyDomainBodyGyroscopeMagnitude-Mean`
+- `frequencyDomainBodyGyroscopeJerkMagnitude-Mean`

+* Standard deviation frequency domain of body gyroscope magnitude and jerk magnitude
+- `frequencyDomainBodyGyroscopeMagnitude-StandardDeviation`
+- `frequencyDomainBodyGyroscopeJerkMagnitude-StandardDeviation`

 For each experiment participant and specific activity, 66 measurements were taken and recorded.